ashx004/CSC475/Othello/README.md

 This assignment is to satisfy the requirements of Assignment 3 for CSC4753.
 It is implementing a functional Othello game that has a heuristic driven AI component.
+This assignment will be written in Java for its OOP aspects